Employers raise funds for maid who suffered stroke

 A French family living in Singapore is appealing to members of the public to help them cover the medical costs of their Filipino domestic helper, who recently suffered a stroke and has been in hospital since October 4.

 The female employer, whose family includes three children aged between two and seven, was alarmed and called for assistance.
-Paramedics performed cardiopulmonary resuscitation on Liza while transporting her to Singapore General Hospital.
+Paramedics performed cardiopulmonary resuscitation on Riza while transporting her to Singapore General Hospital.

-Helen, 39, a cousin of the hospitalized maid, who is also a domestic helper in Singapore, said Liza conducted a healthy living style and regularly exercised on weekends.
-She was shocked when she learned of Liza’s illness.
+Helen, 39, a cousin of the hospitalized maid, who is also a domestic helper in Singapore, said Riza conducted a healthy living style and regularly exercised on weekends.
+She was shocked when she learned of Riza’s illness.

-According to her employers, Liza’s medical fees, including surgeries, could be as much as S$100,000 (US$73,700) as she is expected to stay in a hospital general ward for another three weeks.
+According to her employers, Riza’s medical fees, including surgeries, could be as much as S$100,000 (US$73,700) as she is expected to stay in a hospital general ward for another three weeks.

 That being the case, they have been stepping efforts to raise funds from the public, and S$10,000 was secured in only three days after the announcement of the appeal.